Maple Glazed Roasted Heriloom Carrots

-This recipe comes from my days of nanny-ing for them.
+This maple glazed roasted carrot recipe comes from my days of nanny-ing for them.
 It is adapted from one of Gwyneth's recipes - I go off memory now, and have tweaked it over the years.
 It is one of those staple recipes that I seem to make almost every week.
 It's also very adaptable and goes great with any root vegetable.
 They are sweet and tangy and a little salty, and oh so delicious.

 - 1/2 cup olive oil

-- 2 tsp.
-Dijon mustard
+- 2 tsp. dijon mustard

-- Splash apple cider vinegar
+- splash apple cider vinegar

 - 3 tablespoons pure maple syrup

-- 4 cloves garlic, minced
+- 4 cloves garlic

-- Maldon's salt
+- pinch Maldon's salt

 • Trim the tips off of the carrots and slice lengthwise into halves.• In a small dish, whisk together oil, mustard, vinegar, garlic, and syrup.• Place carrots on a cookie sheet and drizzle the mixture over them.
 Toss to coat each carrot evenly.
 Note: You may find that you don't need all of the oil mixture to evenly coat the carrots, start by drizzling half of the oil mixture, and if needed, add more! • Top with fresh herbs and bake for 20-30 minutes at 420 degrees.
 Check them intermittently - you want them to be roasted, but not burnt!• Pull them out of the oven and sprinkle with Maldon's salt.
 You can find Maldon's at Whole Foods, it is a wonderful finishing salt!